-(a) Group or Company as lessee
+(a) Group as lessee

-Finance leases that transfer substantially all the risks and benefits incidental to ownership of the leased item to the Group or to the Company, are capitalised at the commencement of the lease at the fair value of the leased property or, if lower, at the present value of the minimum lease payments.
+Finance leases that transfer substantially all the risks and benefits incidental to ownership of the leased item to the Group, are capitalised at the commencement of the lease at the fair value of the leased property or, if lower, at the present value of the minimum lease payments.
 Lease payments are apportioned between finance charges and reduction of the lease liability so as to achieve a constant rate of interest on the remaining balance of the liability.
 Finance charges are recognised in finance costs in profit or loss.